DPDK/dpdk/doc/guides/nics/ixgbe.rst

 but less or equal to RTE_IXGBE_TX_MAX_FREE_BUF_SZ.
 Consequently, by default the tx_rs_thresh value is in the range 32 to 64.

-Feature not Supported by RX Vector PMD
+Feature not Supported by TX Vector PMD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TX vPMD only works when txq_flags is set to IXGBE_SIMPLE_FLAGS.